mrcgrtz/kickstart/README.md

 ## Roadmap

- * 2.7.0: Add support for AMD with grunt-contrib-requirejs.
+ * 2.8.0: Optimizations.
+ * 2.9.0: Styleguide implementation.
- * 2.8.0: Modularize Grunt tasks.
+ * 2.10.0: Modularize Grunt tasks.
- * 3.0.0: Change Kickstart to a Yeoman generator.
+ * 3.0.0: Change Kickstart to either a Yeoman generator or a grunt-init task.

 ## License